-- 3.32 At any general meeting of the Board, a resolution is decided by a show of hands.
-Every member, including the Chief Executive (subject to any Board restrictions), is entitled to cast one vote.
-New members are also entitled to one vote.
-The Chair has no vote. - 3.33 A decision is deemed to have been made when 75% of members are in favour, provided the 75% of members account for at least 50% of the clearing volume of the system.70
+- 3.29 At any general meeting of the Board, a resolution is decided by a show of hands although directors can require a decision to be made by reference to their voting rights.
+Every director, including the Chief Executive (subject to any Board restrictions), is entitled to cast one vote. - 3.30 A decision is deemed to have been made when 75% of directors present in a meeting are in favour, provided the 75% of directors account for at least 50% of the clearing volume (for the prior year ended 31 december) of the system.
+99 FPSL told us that, in the period from 2012 until 2016 (to date) all Board decisions have been unanimously agreed without a need for a vote, with one exception 100.